segmentio/typewriter/README.md

 })
 ```

-To see a full working example, see the [JavaScript example here](./examples/js).
+To see a full working example, see the [Node.js example here](./examples/node).

 We recommend that you add client generation as [a `package.json` command](#javascript--typescript-quickstart).